lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Richard Kisley (IBM),
 Serge Mister (Entrust),
 François Rousseau,
-Falko Strenzke and
+Falko Strenzke,
-Felipe Ventura (Entrust)
+Felipe Ventura (Entrust) and
+Alexander Ralien (Siemens)

 We are grateful to all, including any contributors who may have been inadvertently omitted from this list.